anitaokoh/2023_in_a_wrap/README.md

-All this emotions and month are they visualized into a line chart as a summary for the year
+All these emotions are  visualized into a line chart as a summary for the year.

-You can find the link to the app [here]()
+You can find the link to the app [here](https://end-of-year-wrap-up.streamlit.app/)

 ### Video of the app